andela/ah-the-immortals-backend/README.md

  $ pip install -r requirements.txt
 ```

-- Create a .env file and set variables as in the .env-example
+- Create a .env file in the root folder and set variables as in the .env-example

 - Create postgres database